Towards Using Package Centrality Trend to Identify Packages in Decline: Results

-\item \textbf{Deprecated dataset:} This dataset was crafted from the deprecated \npm packages, explained in \Cref{sub:data_deprecated}.
-In this evaluation, we aim to assess how far in advance can we use our approach to identify packages that have become deprecated.
-In this evaluation, we use the deprecation data of each package as the starting point to measure \decline.
+\item \textbf{Deprecated dataset:} This dataset was crafted from the deprecated \npm packages, as explained in \Cref{sub:data_deprecated}.
+In this evaluation, we aim to assess how far in advance we can use our approach to identify packages that have become deprecated.
+In this evaluation, we use the deprecation date of each package as the starting point to measure whether the package is \decline.

-\item \textbf{State of JavaScript dataset:} We collect this dataset from the State of JavaScript survey of 2019~\cite{StateOfJS2019:online}.
-The process of collection of this dataset was explained in \Cref{sub:data_survey}.
+\item \textbf{State of JavaScript dataset:} We collect this dataset from the State of JavaScript survey of 2019~\cite{StateOfJS2019:online}, as explained in \Cref{sub:data_survey}.
 We label packages with a share of satisfaction less than 50\% as \decline and the rest of the packages as \stable.
-In this evaluation, we measure the packages \decline before November 25th, 2019, \review{which is the date of receiving the first survey response.}
+In this evaluation, we measure the packages \decline before November 25th, 2019, which is the date of receiving the first survey response.

 \end{enumerate}